 Unfortunately, my research says, yes, eating disorders are, in fact, genetic just like Bipolar disorder, depression and so many other mental illnesses.
 We like to think we can protect our children from illnesses but what do we do when we are the very people who gave them the genes to develop the disorder?
 It’s through no fault of our own.
 We can do everything right and still not be able to protect them from these kinds of things.
 I’ve tried my best to do everything right and I am super aware of the behaviors because of my own experience but what if none of that can stop any of it?

 For me, there is no competition.
 She is better than me in every single way.
 She is a tall, leggy blonde with blue eyes that smile, a sweet voice and the perfect peaches and cream complexion.
-She is everything I hoped to be as a young girl.
-She is smart, graceful and strong.
+Bella is everything I hoped to be as a young girl.
+Smarter, more graceful and stronger than I was at her age.
 She is independent, cultured and not afraid to stand up for herself and for what’s right.
 She is my idea of perfection.

 In many ways, we are alike.
 That strong, independent bossy streak that runs deep in her, is all me.
 Her smile, me too.
 The intelligence, well she got that from both of us and the culture is something I have been instilling from birth.
 However, the tall, graceful leggy blonde is not me at all.